lucienimmink/art-downloader/README.md

 - `ART_FOLDER`: the output folder for the art images; defaults to `./output/art/`.
 - `LASTFMAPIKEY`: your last.fm API key.
 Used to fetch metadata about the found artist.
 Mainly used for rapid MBID lookup.
 - `FANARTAPIKEY`: your fanart API key.
 Used for looking up missing art at fanart.
+- `SOURCE_BASE`: _optional_ the base folder to which the paths in `MUSIC_FILE` resolve.
+Used when trying to write art to the source folders.

 ## Options